Distributive Negotiation Settlement

 Mr. Miller, lawyer representing Ms. Anderson, held Sorenson Chevrolet as being liable for the accident and subsequently filed a $1,633,000 law suite against Sorensen.
 Sorensen had a faulty repair policy with an insurance company (which we shall call ‘ABC Insurance’).
 The policy had a ceiling of $500,000.
 Sorensen made it very clear to ABC Insurance that they would readily sue ABC if they settled for anything over the half million limit of the policy, urging them to settle out of court.

 Miller, the plaintiff’s lawyer countered that he would not accept an out of court settlement for anything less than the maximum half million allowed under Sorensen’s insurance policy.
-ABC went to court and won a summary judgement where the decision rendered entailed that the plaintiff had no legal basis for a trial.
+ABC went to court and won a summary judgment where the decision rendered entailed that the plaintiff had no legal basis for a trial.
 ABC made a tentative offer of $25,000.
 Miller countered this with a demand for $400,000.00 and had in the interim, appealed the court’s decision not to hear the case.

 ABC upped their offer to settle at $50,000.
 In December of 1973, the appeal was heard.
-The Appellate Court reversed the decision and the summary judgement was overturned.
+The Appellate Court reversed the decision and the summary judgment was overturned.
 The case could now be heard before a jury which turned the game around.
 Miller, once again demanded the full half a million.
 It was not until February of 1973 that ABC upped their offer to $200,000 which was rejected, and then upped their offer to $250,000.
 Miller lowered his demand to $400,000, as a counter offer.
 This was rejected by ABC, and he then lowered it again to $350,000.
 The time factor was beginning to play on the plaintiff, and Ms Anderson was becoming risk averse to the whole negotiation process.

 In January of 1975, Miller told ABC that the ‘bottom line’ settlement that he would accept would be $325,000.
 ABC said they would go to trial over the difference.
 It was virtually on the court steps that ABC discovered that Miller had been replaced as Ms. Anderson’s counsel.
 Her new attorney offered ABC another ‘bottom settlement’ of $300,000. which ABC agreed to.